FilipeLima/GettingAndCleaningDataJohnsHopkins/README.md

 After running `Setup Dataset.R`, you should run `run_analysis.R`.
 That script will:

--Import *features.txt* as `features` and simplify the variables names.
+- Import *features.txt* as `features` and simplify the variables names.
--- As `features` will have 2 columns, the first one will be erased.
+  - As `features` will have 2 columns, the first one will be erased.
-+ Using the function `gsub`, substitute and expand the variables names.
+  - Using the function `gsub`, substitute the short and abbreviated names to expand them to be more readable.